 Due to the drastic differences in the severity of mold remediation projects, the duration of the remediation services can vary greatly.
 For this reason, it is best to get an estimated timeframe for your specific project from the Mold Remediation Company that is performing the work.
 Once the active mold remediation services are completed however, air scrubbing to remove mold spores in the air, must be performed and generally takes around 3 additional days.

 Testing services generally take a full week from the date samples are taken to the report being completed and returned.
 There are factors that can affect this timeframe, so it is always best to get an accurate estimate from the mold tester.

 Repairs can vary greatly depending on how much work is necessary and whether any items are special order.
 When getting estimates for the repair services, it's always a good idea to get a timeframe from the contractor and to also ask them when they would be available to start.
 Due to the limitations on time that a closing often creates, it is important to ensure that your contractor is able to begin the project timely.

 We hope you found this information helpful!
 As each mold issue is unique, it is always best to contact a qualified Mold Remediation Company in order to get accurate and specific recommendations and information.
 Having been the first company in Northeastern PA to offer Mold Remediation Services, our offices are uniquely qualified to assist you and are always happy to help.
 Please don't hesitate to Contact Our Offices should your home inspector find anything that we can assist you with!

 "We're Here for You" ®

 *This information is provided for informational purposes only and may not be representative of your unique situation.
-We encourage you to have a qualified company inspect and make recommendations specific to your situation.
+We encourage you to contact our offices so that we may make recommendations specific to your situation.
 This information is not intended as legal advice.